babel/podcast.babeljs.io/episodes/preset-env.md

 **Jason**: There's a transform to fix the function .name property, there’s a transform to fix the tag templates tracking.
 If you just look at the transform names, it's fix-transform-tagged-template-caching.
 They are laser-focused fixes.
 And you compare that to the transform names in preset-env, which is like transform tagged-templates?

-So it’s a collection of transforms that they just do the patching.
+**Jason**: So it’s a collection of transforms that they just do the patching.
 There was a marketing premise here that it does fulfill, which is if you were doing a compile that is targeting ES module supporting browsers, this is the minimum number of transforms required in order to reliably ship modern code.
 But the problem is if everybody would migrate from preset-env to this transform, this transforms just stuck in time.
 It doesn't fix bugs that are in Chrome 90 (if you’re not familiar with Chrome version numbers, that won't happen for another few years).
 Those bugs haven't even been written yet. (laughs) So what you don't want to do is pitch this like it’s the next 6to5, and we regress all the way back to the beginning.

 **Henry**: This is just a snapshot in time.
 Preset-env was supposed to be for Babel a way to transition as well.
 It’s not really that this preset is what matters.
 The idea behind it and how to somehow integrate this back into Babel itself, which in this case is just preset-env.
 What we decided is that we want people to get the benefits now and get feedback.
 We need to figure out how to patch preset-env.

 **Jason**: You and I have talked about those browser support cliffs that we have crossed.
 The ES modules browser support target remains a pretty good one because that's a pretty modern set of browsers, right?
 You're talking 80% percent market share and fairly recent browsers.

-The further we go into the future, the less true that will be eventually.
+**Jason**: The further we go into the future, the less true that will be eventually.
 ECMAScript 50 will come out and it will have AI functions or whatever (I'm trying to make up something completely implausible), but that will be a cliff where it would be illogical to be using a preset that was written in 2019 that they couldn't self evolve, that you would have to use something else.

-There needs to be some sort of a path for preset-modules to move back into Babel core and just become a behind the scenes feature.
+**Jason**: There needs to be some sort of a path for preset-modules to move back into Babel core and just become a behind the scenes feature.
 We talked about this in the Babel meeting, where we would take the browser compatibility data and overlay the patches that we know we had, right?
 We know tag templates are busted in Safari 10, but we've got a patch for that.
 So don't consider them broken in Safari 10, because our output will account for that.

-And we talked to like the browser support matrix, right?
+**Jason**: And we talked to like the browser support matrix, right?
 And it would be in the project's best interest and in all of our best interests to make sure that we are trying to contribute as much as possible into that patch substrate so that we can keep that baseline moving forward as best as we can.

-The interesting thing is, there is prior art for this.
+**Jason**: The interesting thing is, there is prior art for this.
 Babel's code generator always wraps, I think it's await expressions in parens, to fix a Safari bug.
 So this has been done in the past.
 That's not an option you can set in the config.
 But there was a bug at one point and it's such a cheap operation to do

-In that regard, Babel has never had to be like, “Oh, we can't use async await in Safari, because the parens.”
+**Jason**: In that regard, Babel has never had to be like, “Oh, we can't use async await in Safari, because the parens.”
 So there's prior art there.
 The interesting thing is how does that scale up.

 **Henry**: What we're asking for now is a process change for Babel to add these things.
 I thought that was like what jQuery was doing to.
 People talked about querySelector, but it also fixed browser bugs, right?
 And it gave you this API that it just works across all browsers.
 We're doing that with syntax.